Akatsuki (spacecraft): Status

 By April 2018, Akatsuki finished its regular observation phase, and entered an extended operation phase.
-Extended operations are approved until the end of 2020, with further mission extensions to be considered based on the spacecraft's condition at that time.
-Akatsuki has enough fuel to continue operating for at least 2 more years as of November 2019.
+Extended operations were approved until the end of 2020, with further mission extensions to be considered based on the spacecraft's condition at that time.
+As of November 2019, it was estimated that Akatsuki had enough fuel to continue operating for at least 2 more years.

-As of December 2021, Akatsuki continues in operation and collecting data, without a planned end-of-mission date.
+As of March 2024, operation was planned to continue through FY2028.
+In April 2024, degraded precision of attitude control resulted in failure of communication.
+JAXA declared the spacecraft's loss of contact with Earth on May 29, 2024.
+Operation was terminated officially on 18 September 2025.

 Science

 Three hours after insertion in December 2015 and in "a few glimmers in April and May" 2016 the craft's instruments recorded a "bow-shape feature in the atmosphere stretching 6,000 miles, almost pole to pole — a sideways smile".
 Scientists on the project termed the feature a "gravity wave" in the planet's winds above the Aphrodite Terra region of rift valleys and mountains reaching heights of over 4,000 m.
 The mission is collecting data in all relevant spectral bands from ultraviolet (280 nm) to mid-infrared wavelengths (10 μm).

 Images from the Akatsuki orbiter revealed something similar to jet stream winds in the low and middle cloud region, which extends from 45 to 60 km in altitude.
 The wind speed maximized near the equator.
 In September 2017, JAXA scientists named this phenomenon 'Venusian equatorial jet'.
 They also published results on equatorial winds at the cloud-top level by tracking clouds on the UV spectrum.
 A significant result in 2018 is the appearance of thick clouds of small particles near the transition between upper and middle clouds, what was described as a "new and puzzling morphology of the complex cloud cover."
 By 2017, the science team published 3D maps on the Venus atmosphere structure.
 The physical quantities retrieved include the pressure, the temperature, the H_{2}SO_{4} vapor density, and the ionospheric electron density and their variations.
 By the year 2019, the first results about the morphology, temporal changes and the winds at the middle clouds of Venus were published and merited the cover in Geophysical Research Letters, reporting unexpectedly high contrasts that might indicate the presence of absorbers like water.

-To image lightning, the orbiter has sight of the dark side of Venus for about 30 minutes every 10 days.
-As of July 2019, it has accumulated 16.8 hours of observations of the night side, and no lightning has been detected.
+To image lightning, the orbiter had sight of the dark side of Venus for about 30 minutes every 10 days.
+In March 2020 a flash was detected and was determined unlikely to be a bolide or cosmic ray, however it was not confirmed to be lightning.